kawogi/rost-west/doc/compiling/README.md

     FREETYPE_INCLUDE_DIR_freetype2  - Directory that contains files such as ftimage.h
     FREETYPE_INCLUDE_DIR_ft2build   - Directory that contains ft2build.h
     FREETYPE_LIBRARY                - Path to libfreetype.a/libfreetype.so/freetype.lib
-    GETTEXT_INCLUDE_DIR             - Only when building with gettext; directory that contains libintl.h GETTEXT_LIBRARY                 - Optional/platform-dependent with gettext; path to libintl.so/libintl.dll.a
-    GETTEXT_MSGFMT                  - Only when building with gettext; path to msgfmt/msgfmt.exe GMP_INCLUDE_DIR                 - Directory that contains gmp.h
+    GMP_INCLUDE_DIR                 - Directory that contains gmp.h
     GMP_LIBRARY                     - Path to libgmp.a/libgmp.so/libgmp.lib
     ICONV_LIBRARY                   - Optional/platform-dependent; path to libiconv.so/libiconv.dylib